-The NC conducts an annual review of directors' independence and is of the view that Mr. Askaer-Jensen, Dr. Bland and Mr. Chan are independent and that, no one individual or small group dominates the Board's decision-making process.
+The NC conducts an annual review of directors' independence and is of the view that Mr. Askaer-Jensen, Mr. Chan and Mr. Weisman are independent and that, no one individual or small group dominates the Board's decision-making process.

-4.4 The NC should decide if a director is able to and has been adequately carrying out his/her duties as a director of the company, taking into consideration the director's number of listed company board representations and other principal commitments.
+4.4 When a director has multiple board representations, he must ensure that sufficient time and attention is given to the affairs of each company.
+The NC should decide if a director is able to and has been adequately carrying out his/her duties as a director of the company, taking into consideration the director's number of listed company board representations and other principal commitments.
 Guidelines should be adopted that address the competing time commitments that are faced when directors serve on multiple boards.
 The Board should determine the maximum number of listed company board representations which any director may hold, and disclose this in the company's Annual Report.